OEinarsson/Python-Challenge/README.md

 poll_script.py
 this file uses a dictionary and loops to save and compute the results of an election. it also outputs the winner of the election in a seperate file.

+lessons learned:
+1. for the next reader comments are really helpful, ensuring you leave some that explain chunks of the code can help
+2. spacing helps you read the code
+3. utilize specific variable names to make the code easier to debug, and easier for the next person to read

+resources used: for troubleshooting I utilized a mixture of google, stackoverflow, and chatGPT